ninpei7114/galactic_bubble/README.md

     </details>

 ### Acknowledgement
-I would like to thank the members of FUGIN-AI for their comments on this research.
+I would like to thank all the FUGIN-AI members who were involved in this study, and I would also like to thank Shota Ueda for his generous support.
 I am grateful to Nakatani Shuyo / Cybozu Labs Inc. for his careful assistance on this code.

-This research is supported by the National Institutes of Natural Sciences (NINS), Japan, through the inter-disciplinary collaboration project ”Reconstruction and Elucidation of the 3-D Spatial Structure of the Milky Way Galaxy Using Large-scale Molecular Cloud Data and Machine Learning / Elucidation of the 3-D Spatial Structure of the Milky Way Galaxy Based on Machine Learning and Deep Learning”.
+This work was supported by the 'Young interdisciplinary collaboration project' in the National Institutes of Natural Sciences (NINS), Japan.
+This work was also supported by JST SPRING, Grant Number JPMJSP2139.